 One of the top reasons to visit Ipoh is to experience the region’s cave temples.
 Chinese Buddhists found the cavernous space inside Ipoh’s limestone cliffs to be the ideal environment for a temple.
 Visit Perak Tong, Sam Poh Tong and Kek Lok Tong.
-The exterior looks like any other Buddhist temple,but the inside exudes a mystical air as the bronze statues and religious decorations surround the stalagmites and stalactites.
+The exterior looks like any other Buddhist temple,but the inside exudes a mystical air as the bronze statues are surrounded by stalactites and stalagmites.

-Perak 2017, a nationwide tourism drive to Perak State, saw big investments in tourist infrastructure.
+Perak 2017 was a nationwide tourism drive to Perak State, which saw biginvestments in tourist infrastructure.
 What was once a little–known city in central Malaysia now has heritage walks, a well-stocked tourist information centre and restored colonial buildings.
-Over the last year or two, Ipoh and Perak have transformed into a tourist-centric city.
-If this isn’t a good enough reason to visit Ipoh, consider the inevitably small window of opportunity before it gets inundated with visitors like other Malaysian destinations.
+Over the last year or two, Ipoh and Perak have become tourist-centric destinations.
+Wise travellers should make their way there sooner rather than later, before it becomes inundated with visitors, as so many other Malaysian destinations have.

-During Perak’s tin mining boom, the British had a strong influence in Ipoh.
-Enjoy the colonial legacy with the beautiful structures such as the Railway Station, Birch Clock Tower, Ipoh Town Hall and the Old Post Office.
-While the colonial architecture isn’t as strong as in Penang, it does offer an insight into the city’s prosperous past.
-Follow the Ipoh Heritage Walk, which covers approximately 6.5 kilometres (four miles) around the city, to experience the best of Ipoh’s colonial charm.
+During Perak’s tin mining boom, the British exerted a strong influence over Ipoh.
+You can see their colonial legacy in the Railway Station, Birch Clock Tower, Ipoh Town Hall and the Old Post Office.
+While the colonial architecture isn’t as strong as in Penang, it does offer an insight into the city’s rather grand past.
+Follow the Ipoh Heritage Walk, which covers approximately 6.5km (4mi) around the city, to learn more about Ipoh’s colonial past.

-Few outsiders are aware of one of the top reasons to visit Ipoh: the food.
-According to Lonely Planet, Ipoh is the ‘lesser known food capital’ in Malaysia.
-With food courts, local restaurants and hawker stalls serving the same recipes for decades, any foodie is sure to have a divine culinary experience.
-Try the bean sprout chicken, gai si hor fun (shredded chicken noodles) and the regional favourite Ipoh White Coffee.
+Few outsidersare aware of one of the top reasons to visit Ipoh Malaysia: the food.
+Although the foodie scene is less well-known here than in Penang, it is spectacular.
+With an array of food courts, local restaurants and hawker stalls that have servedthe samerecipes for decades, honing them to a place beyond perfection, any foodie is sure to have a divine culinary experience.
+Try thebean sprout chicken, gai si hor fun (shredded chicken noodles) and the regional favourite, Ipoh white coffee.

-Tourists will find a variety of quirky and speciality museums in Ipoh.
-One dedicates itself entirely to the famous Malaysian film producer Yasmin Ahman, while another uses miniature Chinese figurines to depict scenes from ancient China.
+You can find several museums in Ipoh.
+One dedicates itself entirely to the famous Malaysian film producer Yasmin Ahmad, while another uses miniature Chinese figurines to depict scenes from ancient China.
 The Geological Museum, one of the most comprehensive in Malaysia, is worth checking out too.

-The walls along Mural’s Art Lane, a small alley on the eastern side of the River Kinta, are decorated with colourful murals.
-Sharing similarities to Penang’s famous street art, the images detail scenes from local family life, regional customs and traditions, while others show interesting scenes from the city’s past.
-The stairwell inside Wisma Chye Hin is covered in street art and graffiti too.
+The walls along Mural’s Art Lane, a small alley on the eastern side of the River Kinta, are decorated with colourful street art.
+Sharing similarities to Penang’s graffiti district, George Town, the images detail scenes from local family life, regional customs and traditions, while others showinterestingscenes from the city’s past.
+The stairwell inside Wisma Chye Hin, described as an “indoor mural experience”is covered in street art and graffiti too.

-From exploring the region’s vast cave networks to spending the day white water rafting, tourists have access to several types of adventure activities near Ipoh.
+From exploring the region’s vast cave networks to spending the day white-water rafting, tourists have access to all kinds of adventure activities near Ipoh.
 Head to Tempurung Cave, West Malaysia’s most extensive cave network, and join a tour to scramble through the caverns and passageways.
 Choose the wet tour and navigate through pools of water.
-Or for a day on the water, visit the Kampar River and spend a few hours white water rafting.
+Or for a day on the water, visit the Kampar River and spend a few hours white-water rafting.

-Located approximately 21 kilometres (13 miles) south of Ipoh in Batu Gajah, Kellie’s Castle is Malaysia’s most mysterious colonial building.
-William Kellie Smith made his fortune from rubber and ordered the construction of alarge estate for his family.
-But after his sudden death, the half-finished mansion was forgotten and lost to the jungle.
-Since it was rediscovered and became a tourist attraction, secret passageways and rumours of the supernatural deepen its mystery and allure.
+Approximately 21km (13mi) south of Ipoh in Batu Gajah, Kellie’s Castle is Malaysia’s most mysterious colonial building.
+William Kellie Smith made his fortune from rubber and ordered the construction of alarge estate for his family, bringing 70 Tamil craftsmen, as well as bricks and marble, over from India.
+But after Kellie Smith’s sudden death from pneumonia in 1926, the half-finished mansion was forgotten and lost to the rainforest.
+Since it was rediscovered and made into a tourist attraction, secret passageways and rumours of the supernatural have deepened its mystery and allure.